 What Are Pubic Lice (Crabs)?

 Pubic lice are tiny insects (about the size of a pinhead).
-They usually live in hair in the pubic area, but also can live in the eyelashes, eyebrows, beard, armpit, and other body hair.
+They usually live in hair in the pubic area (the area near the genitals).
+They also can live in the eyelashes, eyebrows, beard, armpit, and other body hair.

 Pubic lice usually spread through sex.
 Less often, they spread by touching infested clothing, towels, and bedding.